z-katas/certifiable-kata/README.md

   Refer [**detailed design details**](usecases/hmw-ai-grading-short-answers.md) of this usecase

   **Solution approach:** The evaluation of short answers in test1 can be automated using an LLM based system.
-The system can perform a RAG that uses existing historical correct and incorrect answers along with candidate's answer as context to LLM to output the grade.
+The system can perform **a RAG that uses existing historical correct** and incorrect answers along with candidate's answer as **context to LLM to output the grade**.
 Evaluations with confidence score more than a pre-defined threshold are considered final whereas the ones below are further processed by expert architects.
 The new approach allows for the output of the platform to scale to meet the expected growth while ensuring the results closely mimic manual grading. **Splitting the Grader and Judge into separate components**([**ADR**](/ADRs/adr-llm-based-short-answer-evalaution-strategy.md)) allows us to improve/test one component while keeping the other component constant.

   **ASAS Grader C2 Diagram:**